juice-shop/pwning-juice-shop/appendix/solutions.md

    <http://localhost:3000/#/privacy-security/privacy-policy> which
    instantly solves this challenge for you.

-### Let us redirect you to a donation site that went out of business
+### Let us redirect you to one of our crypto currency addresses

 1. Log in to the application with any user.
 2. Visit the _Your Basket_ page and expand the _Payment_ and